liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - MSAccess.md

 1. Implement the edit functionality in order to allow the user to modify the data, for previously entered participants

-2. Allow the user to choose the race in which the user is going to participate as shown bellow.
+2. Allow the user to choose the competition in which the user is going to participate as shown bellow.
 For the complete sample, check the `DatabaseCommandMSAccess2Entities` project in the "code samples" folder.
 	![race](docs/10/db-add-entity.png)

 3. Try to implement an SQL Injection attack by modifing the insert query in order to use string contcatenation, instead of command parameters.